I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 Pool access: Hotel guests only

 AC Hotel Málaga Palacio has its pool on the 15th floor, facing the port.
 The views take in the sea, the Alcazaba, Gibralfaro Castle, and the cathedral.
-It is the same panorama that makes the rooftop bar the most visited in Málaga, but experienced from a sun lounger in private.
+It's the same panorama that makes the rooftop bar the most visited in Málaga, but experienced from a sun lounger in private.

 The pool is open daily from 10am to 6pm.
 Access is strictly for hotel guests, which keeps the terrace quiet even when the bar below is busy.